YoungjaeKimDeveloper/neko/README.md

-# Neko - Lost Cat Community Platform

-> A full-stack web application to help users find their lost cats and connect with others. <br/>Built with the PERN stack and designed with clean architecture principles.
+> 🐱 Lost cat reporting and discovery platform built with PERN stack and Clean Architecture principles.

 ---